 - Make sure that both the handle of the knife and your hands are dry.

-- Don’t wipe clean a knife across your leg.
+- Don’t wipe your knife clean across your leg or arm.

 - Always put your knife back in its sheath immediately after use (also ensuring that you don’t lose your knife).